utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/managing-apis.md

 <img alt="Commenting on an API" src="https://assets.postman.com/postman-docs/v10/api-builder-add-comment-v10-10.jpg" width="443px" />

-To leave an inline comment on an API definition:
+To leave an inline comment on an API definition, do the following:

 1. Select an API in the sidebar to expand it.
 1. Select **Definition** under the API, then select the definition file you want to comment on.